Words of Sympathy for the Loss of a Child

 • "I know just how you feel."

-Don't avoid parents grieving the loss of a child.
+Don’t avoid parents grieving the loss of a child.
 It is okay that you cannot make it better or take away their pain.
-Remember that it is simple gestures and words that mean so much to the grieving.

 Ways to Help Grieving Parents Cope With the Loss of a Child

 Be a friend who acknowledges the loss and is willing to talk about it or rather listen to them talk about their feelings and memories.
+It helps if friends are there to acknowledge what has happened and offer support by being present with them during this challenging time, rather than trying to distract or cheer someone up.
+Offer your love and support as you would want others to do so with you

 Realize that the family is under immense emotional strain.
 Any practical help you can provide with household chores, meals or childcare will be greatly appreciated.
 Parents need a chance to put life on hold and grieve.